 When I landed in Galápagos it felt as if I wasn’t supposed to be there.
 I remember reading so much about it and watching dozens of documentaries to kickstart my dreamed wildlife observation journey, but nothing could have prepared me for what lied ahead.
 It was all too surreal.
 Sea lions hanging out at the entrance of my hostel as if they were street dogs, and birds that weren’t scared of humans!
 (I later discovered the birds’ behaviour was down to a lack of predators).
 It was such a humbling experience and at that point, I could really understand why Darwin and even Attenborough were so fascinated with the archipelago.

 I visited the archipelago for 7 days with a yacht cruise called ‘The Montserrat’ which had comfy rooms, good food, helpful crew, and most importantly a very knowledgeable and friendly tour guide.
 Below is the itinerary with all the islands I visited, the must-see places and best spots for wildlife observation, snorkelling and diving.

 San Cristóbal Island and Cerro Brujo

 My trip started on San Cristóbal island where I had the chance to go for a quick explore around Puerto Baquerizo Moreno and Punta Carola beach before jumping on my boat.
 Once on board, we arrived at Isla Lobos which is home to a big colony of sea lions.

 The island is named after them in Spanish, lobo marino.
-There is a protected channel where you can go snorkeling with them as shown above.
+There is a protected channel where you can go snorkelling with them as shown above.
 This area is also an ideal place to watch nesting frigates and blue-footed boobies.

 Other interesting places nearby are ‘mirador Cerro Tijeretas’ (viewpoint) and Cerro Brujo (shown above) which is located on the northern coast of San Cristóbal Island.
 It is a great place to watch marine iguanas swim (while they snort salt from their nostrils), or visit a tortoise breeding area in the highlands with lots of endemic flora.